Editor’s note: Face coverings (ages 5 and up) are required at all indoor public spaces statewide, regardless of vaccination status. Learn more here.

 The Portland Region is open for business.
 The city of Portland’s six quadrants each boast several vibrant neighborhoods with many locally owned shops, such as St. John’s, Mississippi Avenue, Alberta Street, Sellwood-Mooreland and The Pearl.
 Downtown Portland may look emptier now that offices are working from home – but that’s all the more reason to spend a day supporting these hard-working businesses.
 Outside the urban core, you’ll find friendly locally owned boutiques in the downtowns of Oregon City and Gresham, plus uniquely Oregon shops in Tigard, Beaverton and Hillsboro.

-Virtual shopping: Potters, jewelers, knitters, illustrators and artists of kinds converge at Portland Saturday Market and Crafty Wonderland, both virtual for the rest of 2020.
+Potters, jewelers, knitters, illustrators and artists of kinds converge at Portland Saturday Market and Crafty Wonderland.
 The Portland e-Bazaar puts the spotlight on 80+ Portland artists and small businesses.
 Discover more Oregon-made products online with Built Oregon Marketplace, a new directory celebrating the state’s maker culture.

 Home Gifts in the Portland Region